salesforce/einstein-platform/documentation/docs/voice/voice-intro.md

 ## What's in the package

 - **`01-get-started.md` – `06-monitor.md`** — the guide, one file per lifecycle stage.
-- **`skills/`** — five AI-assistant skills for building your **own** voice agent.
+- **`skills/`** — five AI-assistant skills (instructions your agentic host runs, not Agentforce subagents) for building your **own** voice agent.
 The NTO walkthrough ships with pre-built versions of what these produce (agent instructions, a pronunciation dictionary, a test suite), so you follow along without generating anything.
 The skills are how you create those artifacts for your own use case: Ideate planning, voice-instruction scaffolding, pronunciation-dictionary entries, test-suite generation, and analyzing your own test results once you have run them.
 The guide points to each at the right stage, and the walkthrough ends with an optional step to run them on your own use case.
 - **`interactive-voice-guide/`** — the concierge that powers the guided walkthrough.
 - **`nto-customer-service-knowledge.pdf`** — NTO's customer-service knowledge article, uploaded to the agent's data library in Build.
 - **`nto-voice-test-suite.csv`** — a pre-built set of voice test cases, uploaded in Testing Center during Test.